differint/differint/README.rst

 .. role:: latex(raw)
    :format: latex

 This package is used for numerically calculating fractional derivatives and integrals (differintegrals).
-Various methods are used, which correspond to varying definitions of the differintegral.
+Options for varying definitions of the differintegral are available, including the Grunwald-Letnikov, the Riemann-Liouville, and the Caputo (coming soon!).

 To use the Grunwald-Letnikov differintegral of order 0.5 with a user-defined function 'func', do: